-October 25, 2024 (Updated February 27, 2025) - Tux Paint 0.9.34 is now available for Microsoft Windows, Apple macOS, Android, Red Hat Enterprise Linux, Fedora Linux, Slackware Linux, openSUSE Linux, Ubuntu Linux, Debian Linux, various Linux other distributions via both Flatpak and Snapcraft, Haiku, OpenBSD, NetBSD, & FreeBSD!
+May 26, 2025 (Updated June 8, 2025.) - Tux Paint 0.9.35 has been released, and is now available for Microsoft Windows, Apple macOS, Android, Red Hat Enterprise Linux, Fedora Linux, Slackware Linux, various Linux other distributions via Snapcraft, Haiku, & OpenBSD!
 Learn what's new and download it today!
-View the announcement video.

 Download Tux Paint packages or source for Linux: